DETAILED ACTION

 The ordinary artisan would have been motivated to modify He in combination with Tang in view of Wu in the above manner for the motivation of aligning the doped dielectric materials with the gate layer to help the device function at a peak level and satisfy demands for high power and frequency values.
 [0002] states, “III-nitride-based HEMTs utilize a heterojunction interface between two materials with different bandgaps to form a quantum well-like structure, which accommodates a two-dimensional electron gas (2DEG) region, satisfying demands of high power/frequency devices.”

-Re Claim 7 Tang in view of Wu and He teaches the three-dimensional memory device of claim 1, wherein the respective second doped dielectric material (He, 304G) [0092] is self-aligned to the respective gate (306G, [0092], “The thickness of the conductive layer 306G can be the same as that of the thicknesses of the doped nitride-based semiconductor layers 302G and 304G.”
+Re Claim 7 Tang in view of Wu and Peng and He teaches the three-dimensional memory device of claim 1, wherein the second doped dielectric material (He, 304G) [0092] is self-aligned to the respective gate (306G, [0092], “The thickness of the conductive layer 306G can be the same as that of the thicknesses of the doped nitride-based semiconductor layers 302G and 304G.”
 The top and bottom surfaces are aligned as shown in FIG. 9).

 Conclusion